Myrmex/overview/cadmus/dev/frontend/libs.md

 Of course, you can also adopt a mixed strategy, reserving single-editor libraries for single reusable editors, and multiple-editors libraries for project-specific editors.

-In both cases, the procedure for adding a new library to the app's workspace is detailed in the [frontend section](frontend.md#create-angular-app).
+In both cases, the procedure for adding a new library to the app's workspace is detailed in the [app section](app.md).
 Here I assume that the library where you will store your editor(s) have already been created.

 In a multiple-editors approach, you create two libraries: one with the editors UI, and another for their page wrappers.
 Conventionally, these libraries are suffixed with `-ui` and `-pg` respectively.
 In the single editor approach instead you create a single library for each editor, containing both the editor UI and its page wrapper.